pierrechristian/indonesia-import-export/README.md

 -) Import values: 5.97
 -) Import weights: 6.39

-While the SMAPE measures indicates a good fit, note that the actual confidence intervals are quite wide!
-This indicates the fact that the patterns in our time series is hard to predict.
+While the SMAPE measures indicates a good fit, note that the actual confidence intervals are quite wide -- certainly, too wide for me to be comfortable in using them to build a trading strategy or inform a political decision!
+This simply indicates the fact that the patterns in our time series is hard to predict.

 ### Existence of cointegration
 The result for the augmented Engle-Granger cointegration p-value between export value and import value is 0.056 while the p-value between export value and import weight is 0.076 (the null hypothesis is no cointegration).
 Neither is strong enough to claim existence of cointegration with significant confidence.
+If it is true that a healthy economy should strive for cointegration between exports and imports, this result argues that it might be necessary for Indonesia to tweak its export/import policies!

 ## Future Directions